Tootfarangi90/Tjanstformedlingssida-FE/README.md

 <h2>Userstory-015</h2>
-To highlight certain words in Markdown use the &lt: mark tag:
+To highlight certain words in Markdown use the &ltmark&gt tag:
 <mark>Like this</mark>

 ## Userstory-012